-- Improved Communications: Developed and communicated broadly across EPA Regions a set of criteria and guidelines to improve direct communications between Regional QA managers and grantees.
-Developed a list of reference documents needed to conduct scoping meetings. - Standardized Quality Term and Condition: Worked to develop standardized QA requirements across EPA for implementation in Fiscal Year (FY) 22 that will bring about consistency in the language used in award documents and made minor revisions in FY 23. - Assessed and Provided QAPP Training: Inventoried existing training, surveyed state and tribal training needs, and conducted a gap analysis to change future training delivery and scope.
-Improved available resources and worked to develop additional training where needed. - Collected Data and Metrics: Collected data and tracked workflows to better understand the timing and need for rework in the QAPP review/approval process.
-Tracked the percentage of tribal and state QAPPs that EPA reviews and approves within 60 calendar days and set targets.
-Also, tracked the backlog of unapproved QAPPs exceeding 120 days total time for EPA and grantees, with a goal of reducing the backlog to zero. - Developed Data Visualization Tool: Developed a Qlik Tool Dashboard to display state, tribal, and regional QAPP review and approval data available on the EPA Qlik site. - Connected Stakeholders and Disseminated Information: Held virtual meetings and training events that focused on QA among EPA, States, and Tribes, and provided learning opportunities to the community. - Finalized the Quality Management Plan (QMP) and QAPP Standard: Finalized the QMP Standard with participation from States and Tribes that write and review the plans.
-Conducted tribal consultation prior to release.
+- Improved Communications: Developed and communicated broadly across EPA Regions a set of criteria and guidelines to improve direct communications between Regional Quality Assurance managers and grantees.
+Developed a list of reference documents needed to conduct scoping meetings. - Standardized Quality Term and Condition: Worked to develop standardized QA requirements across EPA for implementation in Fiscal Year (FY) 22 that will bring about consistency in the language used in award documents. - Assessed and Provided QAPP Training: Inventoried existing training, surveyed state and tribal training needs, and conducted a gap analysis to change future training delivery and scope.
+Improved available resources and worked to develop additional training where needed. - Collected Data and Metrics: Collected data and tracked workflows to better understand the timing and need for rework in the QAPP review-approval process.
+Tracked the percent of tribal and state QAPPs that the EPA reviews and approves within 60 calendar days and set FY 20-22 targets.
+Also, tracked the backlog of unapproved QAPPs exceeding 120 days total time for EPA and grantees, with a goal of reducing the backlog to zero. - Developed Data Visualization Tool: Developed a Qlik Tool Dashboard to display state, tribal, and regional QAPP review and approval data available on the EPA and Public Access Qlik site. - Connected Stakeholders and Disseminated Information: Held a three-day virtual meeting in 2021 focused on Quality Assurance within EPA, states, and tribes